Harini-Balaji11/PostGreSQL_Transaction_ACID-Properties/README.md

 ## 🙏 Acknowledgments

-This project was developed as part of CS623 Database Systems coursework at [Your University], demonstrating practical understanding of ACID properties and transaction management.
+This project was developed as part of CS623 Database Systems coursework at Pace University, demonstrating practical understanding of ACID properties and transaction management.

 ---